Linear Tape File System: LTFS concept

 LTFS technology was first implemented by IBM as a prototype running on Linux and Mac OS X during 2008/2009.
-This prototype was demonstrated at NAB 2009.
+This prototype was demonstrated at the NAB show in 2009.
 Based on feedback from this initial demonstration and experience within IBM the filesystem was overhauled in preparation for release as a product.
 The LTFS development team worked with the vendors of LTO tape products (HP and Quantum) to build support and understanding of the LTFS format and filesystem implementation leading up to the public release.